avikstrom/growing-coffee-plants-in-Montreal/README.md

 8) barrel jack wall plug
 9) 9V battery

 Step 4 (not done yet): switch relay for MOSFET to extend device lifetime.
 Buy a second barrel jack cable to power the arduino for safety reasons (battery does not run out while relay circuit is still powered).
 3D print an adapter to hold the water sensor and atomising transducer in place so they are not just "free floating" in my "water reservoir" (mug).
 Repot the coffee plant.
 Install a second shower curtain liner on other mesh side of the cabinet, as it is harder to humidify with winter approaching.
+Water level sensor corroded within two weeks of use, so for product longevity an alternative capacitive water level sensor must be installed.